Welfare Rights helps people to access their full entitlement to Government benefits. We call this income maximisation.

 Appealing a benefit decision

 We can provide representation at your tribunal or refer you to another advice agency if appropriate.
 We can't guarantee to represent as the Court Service no longer has a local venue for hearings.
-Very occasionally an appeal cannot be supported because it is contrary to all the facts and evidence eg. your own medical evidence.
+Very occasionally an appeal cannot be supported because it is contrary to the law and all the facts and evidence eg. your own medical evidence.

 Many people have been affected by decisions to 'sanction' their payment of Employment Support Allowance or Job Seekers Allowance.
 These decisions can be challenged by asking for a Mandatory Review or appealing.
 For more information, download our Benefit Sanctions leaflet (PDF, 119kb).